Clifford Kolmogorov-Arnold Networks: Results

 \subsection{Discussion}

-In our experiments (Section~\ref{sec:results}) we found out that the way of calculating the \acp{rbf} does not seem to have a big influence on the model's performance, while the type of batch normalization to use depends on the dataset and there can be cases where \emph{no-normalization} at all seems beneficial, while in other cases models without batch normalization don't train at all.
+In our experiments (Section~\ref{sec:results}) we found that the way of calculating the \acp{rbf} does not seem to have a big influence on the model's performance, while the type of batch normalization to use depends on the dataset and there can be cases where \emph{no-normalization} at all seems beneficial, while in other cases models without batch normalization do not train at all.
 If normalization is helpful, the concrete type of batch normalization - be it \emph{node-wise}, \emph{dimension-wise} or \emph{component-wise} - does not matter much.

 The \emph{squaresquare} dataset is by far the most challenging one to train on.
-We suspect this depends on the large variability of it's output values, compared to \emph{square}.
+We suspect this depends on the large variability of its output values, compared to \emph{square}.
 We noticed very early in our experiments that \ac{cvkan} as well as \ac{cliffkan} were highly dependent on a good initialization.
 Therefore, we have increased the learning rate by a factor of $10$ to a value of $0.1$ in comparison to \cite{wolff2025cvkan}.
 This enables the models to drift further away from the weights given by random initialization and therefore reach more favorable regions.
-The results across different training runs and during crossfold-validation also became more stable.
-This small change alone allowed us to already beat the improved \ac{cvkan} \cite{che2026improved} by a lot.
+The results across different training runs and during cross-validation also became more stable.
+This small change alone already allowed us to substantially outperform the improved \ac{cvkan} \cite{che2026improved}.